 Students can build their own focused area of study

-Cooley allows students to build their own concentration when a student wishes to focus his or her electives in an area not presently covered by a concentration.
-A self-directed concentration could be a career path (like criminal law, military law, family law, labor law) or it could be a skills path (like ADR).
+WMU-Cooley allows students to build their own concentration when a student wishes to focus his or her electives in an area not presently covered by a concentration.
+This concentration could be a career path (like criminal law, military law, family law, labor law) or it could be a skills path (like ADR).
 Students can choose a focused pathway or can be very general when choosing electives.